 The American Institute for Cancer Research has published a new booklet which offers information on good nutrition and how to stay in better health throughout adulthood.
 "Be Your Best: Nutrition After 50" focuses on the changing nutritional needs of the mature person.
-These can include requiring fewer calories and increased needs for certain vitamins, minerals and other nutrients.
+These can the mature person.
+These car include requiring fewer calories and increased needs for certain vitamins, minerals and other nutrients.